Liam105-AI/Oxford-AI-Summit_Loan-Application-E2E-Journey/README.md

 - **Implementation reality**: Technical complexity is moderate but AI assisted workflows lower barriers to entry; organisational complexity is high, and cost of iteration requires careful economic modelling

-See `/business-context/` for detailed analysis of real-world application considerations.
+See `/business-context/what-i-learned.md` for honest assessment of leveraging agents in this hackathon

 ## Getting Started